Peliha-ip/Burrowed-Bonds/README.md

 - Power of the Foot (Kick a soccer ball on a mob)
 - Quill You Stop (Have you or a tamed mob attacked by a porcupine)
 - Goal Getter (Score your first goal)
+- There's a Zombie On Your Lawn (Invite a zombie cop to your house)